-This year for Nystagmus Awareness Day and ‘wobbly week’ the Nystagmus Network is joining forces with parkrun UK to offer you the opportunity to get out into your local park and walk or run for nystagmus awareness.
+This year for Nystagmus Awareness Day and ‘wobbly week’ the Nystagmus Network is encouraging everyone to take part in parkrun, to get out into your local park and walk or run for nystagmus awareness.
 You can take part in parkrun just about anywhere in the country, every week of the year.
-But … Continue reading parkrun for Nystagmus Awareness Day
+But what better way … Continue reading parkrun for Nystagmus Awareness Day

 If you happened to be watching popular Channel 4 TV quiz show, Fifteen to One on Wednesday 19th December and were paying very close attention you will have heard a question about nystagmus.
 Quiz master, Sandi Toksvig asked “Which sensory organs are affected by the medical condition nystagmus?”
 The contestant clearly knew his stuff as … Continue reading Nystagmus question on Fifteen to One